influx6/gu/docs/concepts/embedded-resources.md

 }
 ```

-This above fields define the behaviour and means by which a embedded resource should be processed and accessed by the Gu parser.
+The above fields define the behaviour and means by which a embedded resource should be processed and accessed by the Gu parser.

-When the GU parser find field names which does not match this giving set, then these are extracted into a map as meta-details, which can then be used by the hooks as implemented to achieve desired resources or as decorations for a more detailed resource.
+When the GU parser finds field names which do not match this giving set (not sure what "giving set" means ??) , then these are extracted into a map as meta-details, which can then be used by the hooks as implemented to achieve desired resources or as decorations for a more detailed resource.

 -	Declaring Global Resource Generally when there exists resources which should be included on all views regardless of content, then the global resource declaration strategy should be used has it provides the capability to achieve this.